Innoactive/ansible-innoactive-portal-role/README.md

 **Mandatory** Domain under which the Portal's Backend, Control Panel and Frontend will be acessible (on a per organization basis à la `<organization>.<portal_domain>`).

-Alternative or legacy hostnames array.
-Users accessing it will be redirected to admin_hostname.

     customization_hostname:

 Alternative or legacy hostnames array.
 Users accessing it will be redirected to customization_hostname.